WesJD/AnvilGUI/README.md

     </plugins>
 </build>
 ```
-Please note: A lot of tutorials advise you set ``<minimizeJar>`` to true, but this will break the versionWrappers.
+Please note: A lot of tutorials advise you set `<minimizeJar>` to true, but this will break version matching in the library.
-If set to true, the different versionWrappers won't be shaded into the final artifact and no Minecraft version will be compatible.
+If set to true, the different `VersionWrapper`s won't be shaded into the final artifact and no Minecraft version will be compatible.

 ### In your plugin